 Encouragement of companies to finance the research and development (R&D) expenses

 The Finance Law 2022 provides an additional deduction of 50% of R&D expenses incurred by companies under agreements concluded with public scientific research establishments, public education and research establishments, or other public establishments authorised for research under the laws and regulations in force.

 - The company's contribution to the total R&D expenses covered by the agreement is not less than 10% of the total amount of these expenses.

 - The additional deduction does not exceed TND 200,000 per year.

 Considering that the additional deduction represents a fictitious charge, which does not correspond to any current expense, it should be recorded in an extra-accounting manner through a deduction from the accounting result.

 Royalty on sales of computer applications and services rendered via the Internet (the equivalent of a digital services tax [DST])

 The Finance Law 2020 provides that sales of computer applications and services performed via the Internet by companies non-resident, non-established in Tunisia are subject to a royalty calculated at the rate of 3% on the revenue (excluding taxes) realised by persons and companies tax resident in Tunisia.

 The said non-resident companies should declare the aforementioned turnover quarterly.
-The procedures for declaration and payment will be fixed by government decree (still to be published).
+The procedures for declaration and payment will be fixed by government decree (not yet published).